ssnithyaasri/Exno.8-Prompt-Engg/README.md

 "Create a hip-hop beat in the style of 90s East Coast rap with heavy bass."

 🔹 Applications:
-Creating music tracks in a particular genre or era.
+Creating music tracks in a particular genre or era using suno.com.

 Mimicking stylistic patterns for covers or remixes.